-I’d been learning the craft of printmaking for a couple of years, and was looking for ways to
+I’d been learning the craft of printmaking for a few years, and was looking for ways to

 incorporate my poems into my prints.
 I’d already produced around ten prints of my London poems which feature photos of the locations for each poem, but wanted to go a step further and link the poem to the image.

 I also wanted to make more of the poems.
-My Walthamstow and To London books (illustrated by Kirsten Schmidt and published by the Walthamstow based Paekakariki Press) have each sold around 1,000 copies, so I knew there was an audience for the poems (though I’d no idea who they were) and I wanted to find other ways to share them.
+My Walthamstow and To London books (illustrated by Kirsten Schmidt and published by the Walthamstow based Paekakariki Press) have each sold around 1,000 copies, so I knew there was an audience for the poems and I wanted to find other ways to share them.

 I was reading Peter Ackroyd’s brilliant biography of William Blake at the time, and loved the way that Blake had invented his own techniques for creating prints which combined his poems and images for Songs of Innocence and of Experience.
 I didn’t have Blake’s etching skills though, and knew that it would be incredibly difficult to use linocut techniques to cut each individual letter in even a short poem.
 So when I started to develop ideas for the Walthamstow Village image, I didn’t really know how I was going to print it.
 I’d found very few examples online of poems incorporated into prints, but I was influenced by Andrew Anderson’s linocuts of fragments of medieval poems which he’d combined with his own images.

-So I produced a small, rough sketch in my notebook (my printmaking notebook, not my poetry notebook) of the Walthamstow Village poem running around a simple map of the village.
-I’ve lived in Walthamstow for 16 years and have got to know its streets and buildings and layers of history well.
+So I produced a small, rough sketch in my notebook of the Walthamstow Village poem running around a simple map of the village.
+I’ve lived in Walthamstow for 18 years and have got to know its streets and buildings and layers of history well.
 Or at least I thought I had.
 When I produced a larger sketch for the print, the map was a simple thing with Ordnance Survey type symbols for St Mary’s Church, the (old) Town Hall and the Vestry House Museum.
 I showed this to a couple of local poets and printmakers, who liked the concept and encouraged me to take it further.

 I decided to ditch the symbols and draw the buildings instead, starting with the church and the Ancient House.
 I was pleased with these, but asked myself why I was including some old buildings and not others.
 So I added the Squires Almshouses and St Mary’s National School (now a community centre) on Orford Road.
 At the time I was still walking our younger daughter down to Walthamstow School for Girls each morning.
-I’d usually kiss her goodbye on Church Lane or at the top of Vinegar Alley (well away from the school, so that it looked as if she’d walked in by herself!), and I’d then loop through the village to take photos of the old buildings to sketch later.
+I’d usually kiss her goodbye on Church Lane or at the top of Vinegar Alley, and I’d then loop through the village to take photos of the old buildings to sketch later.
 Drawing a building helps you to know it, and I loved these morning rambles when I’d take in the symmetry of weathered facades and the proportions of windows and doors planned many generations ago by unknown architects.

 I also noticed other buildings that I’d walked past hundreds of times without any curiosity as to what they used to be.
 The lovely old sorting office on Vestry Road was one of these, and what used to be St Mary’s National School on Orford Road with its huge round window and twin entrances (for girls and boys).
 I took photos of them and then tried to reproduce them in miniature in my notebook after work, reducing each building to its key features.

 I then decided to add the old-style lamp posts to each corner.
 They seemed to me, flanking Orford Road with their low-wattage bulbs at dusk on a winter’s evening, to offer a glimpse of how the old gas-lit village would have looked before the train line was extended out to Walthamstow and beyond in the late 1800s.
-I remember going for one walk at dusk especially to observe the lamp posts, and there it was again, the excitement of creation, of taking something seemingly mundane and turning it into art.
+I remember going for one walk at dusk especially to observe the lamp posts, and feeling that old excitement of creation, of taking something seemingly mundane and turning it into art.

 When it came to the printing method, my decision was influenced by a tutorial with Anna Alcock, a highly accomplished local printmaker.
 I spent an enjoyable couple of hours asking her questions, listening to her tips and printing some of my older linocuts (the first time I’d used a proper printing press, rather than the wooden spoon method).
 I then showed her my ‘Walthamstow Village’ illustration.
 Going into the tutorial I had planned to have a metal plate made of the image which I could then run through a press, but after talking through the pros and cons of various methods I was slightly surprised when Anna suggested that I get it printed digitally.
 You need to think about the kind of journey you want to take people on, she said, and pointed out that we live in different times to William Blake and can take advantage of modern printing methods.